joslarson/black-vscode/README.md

 * `black.lineLength`: Sets the desired line length.
 * `black.fast`: Skips temporary sanity checks.
-* `black.path`: Path to black.
-You can use a custom version of black by modifying this setting to include the full path.
+* `black.path` (optional): Custom path to black.
+If you want to use the same instance of black for all your workspaces (like for projects using < Python 3.6.0), modify this setting to include the full path.